 When they see the economy will be better off in the future, they will buy it right away.
 Moreover, interest rates will usually remain low in this situation because the central bank is most likely to still keep interest rates low.
 The central bank will raise interest rates if the economy enters an expansion phase.

 Hence, buying durable goods early in the economic recovery makes sense.
 Ultimately, the consumption of these durable goods will increase aggregate demand in the economy.
-That will stimulate business to increase output.
-And in the end, it will bring the economy into an expansionary phase.
+That will stimulate businesses to increase output, bringing the economy into an expansionary phase.